daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 1. Component Overview

-The RadioGroup component is designed for selecting a single option from a list of predefined choices.
-This component offers different layouts, styles, and supports both controlled and uncontrolled states.
+The RadioGroup component is like a DJ for your options, letting users pick a single tune from a playlist of choices.
+It offers various layouts, styles, and supports both controlled and uncontrolled states.

-- **When to use**: Use RadioGroup when you want the user to pick only one option out of a given set, such as selecting a gender, choosing a payment method, or setting a preference.
+- **When to use**: Use RadioGroup when you need users to select just one option from a list, like choosing a mood, a favorite color, or a pizza topping.

 ---